agentsamX/HarmonicSemester2/README.md

 R reset stage
 W to exit stage

-Press the 'L' key plus a number from 1 to 5 to slect a level
+Press the 'L' key plus a number from 1 to 5 to select a level